Beddingham

-Beddingham is an English village and civil parish in the Lewes district of East Sussex, at the junction between the London–Newhaven (A26) and south coast (A27) roads south-east of Lewes.
-The parish council joined with that of Glynde shortly after the Second World War, as Glynde and Beddingham, but they remain separate civil parishes.
+Beddingham is a village and civil parish in the Lewes district of East Sussex, England.
+It lies at the junction between the London–Newhaven (A26) and south coast (A27) roads, to the south-east of the town of Lewes.
+At the 2021 census the parish had a population of 245.
+Since 1972 it has shared a grouped parish council with the neighbouring parish of Glynde.

 History

 The area was settled in pre-Roman times with many tumuli in the surrounding hills originating in the Iron Age.

-The Roman villa at Beddingham 50.84771°N 0.07115°E was excavated by David Rudling 198–1992.
+A Roman villa at Beddingham 50.84771°N 0.07115°E was excavated in the 1980s and early 1990s by David Rudling.
 Construction began in the late first century AD, and the villa was occupied until the mid fourth-century.
 There was a wooden roundhouse built originally (about 50 AD) before Roman construction began towards the end of the century.

 When the Saxons came, one of the buildings on the site was hollowed out, presumably as a Sunken Feature Building (Grubenhaus).
 The fill of the cut contains a mix of Late Roman and Early Saxon pottery, suggesting some degree of continuity of settlement.

 Beddingham was a Saxon royal minster.
 It was probably seized by Offa of Mercia after his annexation of Sussex early in the 770s.
 One of Offa's coins was found there.
 Once back in Saxon possession, the land was bequeathed by King Alfred to his nephew Æthelhelm, and the manor later held by Earl Godwin.

 The manor of Preston in Beddingham (or "Preston Becklewin") was originally held by the Abbey of Bec and passed to King's College, Cambridge, on its foundation.

 The original church was wooden.
 The Normans used local flint from the South Downs to construct the present building.
 The noted horticulturist Frances Garnet Wolseley, 2nd Viscountess Wolseley was buried in the churchyard in 1936.

 The 13th-century Itford Farm house (Grade II* listed) was converted into the YHA South Downs youth hostel in 2013.

+Glynde railway station opened in 1846.
+Although named after the adjoining village of Glynde, the station is actually in the parish of Beddingham; the parish boundary follows the river of Glynde Reach.
+Glynde village now extends south of the river into the area of Beddingham parish around the station, including the rows of cottages called Trevor Gardens.

+Governance

+There are three tiers of local government covering Beddingham, at parish, district and county level: Glynde and Beddingham Parish Council, Lewes District Council, and East Sussex County Council.
+The parish council is a grouped parish council, set up in 1972 to cover the two parishes of Beddingham and Glynde.
+The parish council meets at the Reading Room (built 1884) adjoining Trevor Gardens.

 Population

-The parish population was recorded as 289 in the 2001 census and 242 in the 2011 census.
-It was estimated in 2018 to be 269.
+The parish had a population of 245 at the 2021 census.
+The population had been 289 in 2001 and 242 in 2011.

 Landscape

-There are two Sites of Special Scientific Interest (SSSI) within the former parish.
+There are two Sites of Special Scientific Interest (SSSI) within the parish.